alexdlaird/java-ngrok-example-tcp-server-and-client/README.md

 then the client/server communicate via the publicly exposed address.

-For this code to run, we first need to go to [`ngrok`’s Reserved TCP Addresses](https://dashboard.ngrok.com/endpoints/tcp-addresses) and make a reservation.
+For this code to run, we first need to go to [`ngrok`’s Reserved TCP Addresses](https://dashboard.ngrok.com/cloud-edge/tcp-addresses) and register an address.
 Set the `HOST` and `PORT` environment variables pointing to that reserved address.

 Build the application with: